-When certain materials are broken down, grinded, sanded, or cut into, they release particles of dust.
-This dust can then be inhaled by workers who are not wearing personal protective equipment (PPE).
+When certain materials are broken down, grinded, sanded or cut into, they release particles of dust.
+Workers may then inhale the particles if they are not wearing personal protective equipment (PPE).
 The tiny particles of dust enter the lungs and become lodged in the soft tissue.
-This causes inflammation, and over time, symptoms will start to develop.
+This causes inflammation and, over time, symptoms will start to develop.

 When someone has pneumoconiosis, the dust particles may be lodged in the bronchial tubes or alveoli (the air sacs) deep in the lungs.
 The body tries to fight off the invading particles by sending cells to the affected area, which causes inflammation.
 Severe inflammation can result in scar tissue forming (fibrosis).

-Depending on how deeply the dust particles have traveled and the type of dust, pneumoconiosis can be very serious.
-Some people with one of these diseases exhibit no symptoms, while others exhibit symptoms months or even years after exposure to dust.
+Depending on how deeply the dust particles travel and the type of dust, pneumoconiosis can be very serious.
+Some people with these diseases exhibit no symptoms, while others exhibit symptoms months or even years after exposure to dust.

 Symptoms of Pneumoconiosis